Eleutherodactylus portoricensis: Evolutionary history and conservation

-The low-elevation Caguas Basin in eastern Puerto Rico is a long-term barrier to gene flow between populations of E. portoricensis in the Luquillo and Cayey Mountains, with population divergence beginning more than 75 ka.
+The low-elevation Caguas Basin in eastern Puerto Rico has been a long-term barrier to gene flow between populations of E. portoricensis in the Luquillo and Cayey Mountains, with population divergence beginning more than 75,000 years ago.
 Stable population sizes over time indicate a lack of demographic response to climatic changes during the last glacial period.
 The results highlight the importance of topographic complexity in promoting within-island allopatric speciation in the Greater Antilles, and indicate long-term persistence and lineage diversification despite Quaternary climatic oscillations.
 The species has undergone considerable declines throughout its range and is listed as endangered.
 Captive breeding programs are being used to help conserve E. portoricensis.